 Golfing allows participants to enjoy the natural beauty and landscape of an area all while practicing their swing.
 In West Virginia, you’ll find a variety of golf courses available to the public that cater to all levels of experience.
 Whether you are a beginner or a professional, you will find a course that offers what you’re looking for.
 Here are the 10 best public golf courses in West Virginia.

-Nestled in the foothills of the mountains, Riverbend Golf Club in Buckhannon, West Virginia, has changed over the last 25 years to become one of the best nine-hole courses in the state.
-There are professional golf staff on site who are happy to answer questions on how to improve your game, rental clubs are available, and individual or group lessons can be made by appointment.
-They also have a large banquet area that’s open for renting for any occasion.
+Nestled in the foothills of the mountains, Riverbend Golf Course in Buckhannon, West Virginia, has changed over the last 25 years to become one of the best nine-hole courses in the state.
+At the course, golfers will find a well-maintained course, rentals, and a snack bar on site.

 If you’re looking for the perfect destination for a golf outing, look no farther than The Resort at Glade Springs in Daniels, West Virginia.
 This course is a premier 18-hole course with some of the most challenging and beautiful layouts, and is a regular listing on the best courses in the state.
 There are three courses, each with their own unique challenges, but everyone from novice to expert will enjoy playing here.

 If you like the idea of the challenge a rugged mountain layout can give you in a golf course, then you’ll want to travel to Raven Golf Club in Snowshoe, West Virginia.
 This beautiful course has plenty of unique hazards and the fairways and greens are kept very well.
 They have a driving range, practice area, bag storage, and a pro shop staffed by friendly and knowledgeable people.